-Everyone, it seems, is raging about the Mediterranean diet.
-Nutrition and medical professionals praise it as a way to prevent heart disease, diabetes, breast cancer, depression, Parkinson's and Alzheimer's—not to mention its fame as a way to lose weight.
+Everyone, it seems, is raving about the Mediterranean diet.
+Nutrition and medical professionals praise it as a way to prevent heart attacks, breast cancer, depression, Parkinson's, and Alzheimer's—not to mention its fame as a way to lose weight.

 But what about the people who were following the Mediterranean diet before it was cool (or even a thing!)?
-The Mediterranean diet in Spain is not a thing of scientific journals or weight loss websites.
+The Mediterranean diet in Spain isn't the stuff of scientific journals or weight loss programs.
 It's simply a part of normal life.

-Following the Mediterranean diet in Spain is not something people set out to do—it's they way generations of people were taught to eat.
-And while that may seem straightforward, the unwritten rules of eating in Spain are anything but simple.
+Following the Mediterranean diet in Spain isn't something people set out to do—it's the way generations of people were taught to eat.
+And while that may seem straightforward, the unwritten rules of eating in Spain are pretty extensive.

 Here are a few essential staples of the Mediterranean diet in Spain.
 It's safe to say that all of these have played a big part in helping Spain become the world's healthiest country!